 - Provide technical assistance to support states in improving the quality and uses of their accountability data.

 Creating Digital Tools to Track and Improve Education Programs

 Since we began managing this project, we have designed and built the Perkins Information Management System (PIMS) to help OCTAE administer Perkins grants and collect data.
 PIMS enables state administrators to report annual financial and performance accountability data.
 Federal staff use the system to monitor states’ uses of funding, track yearly performance, and maintain a variety of administrative data.
 We continue to refine PIMS and provide training to its users.

 We’ve also collaborated with OCTAE to design a user-friendly and robust information dissemination platform, known as the Perkins Collaborative Resource Network (PCRN).
 PCRN provides the education community with access to news and information about Perkins and other federal career and technical education initiatives.
 It provides updates on federal career development initiatives, a calendar of upcoming events, guidance and program memoranda, and research findings and resources to assist states in improving the quality of their educational programming.

 We also provide technical assistance to help states make the best use of their Perkins grants.
-Since 2005, we have consulted with 35 states and territories to help them identify innovative solutions to their data collection and reporting needs.
-We also host an annual meeting and quarterly webinars with state career and technical data administrators to share information on promising practices and promote cross-state collaboration.
+We have consulted with territories, tribal colleges, and all 50 states and Washington, D.C., to help them identify innovative solutions to their data collection and reporting needs.
+We also host an annual meeting and webinars with state career and technical data administrators to share information on promising practices and promote cross-state collaboration.